exokitxr/exokit/docs/api/webxrHardwareExtensionAPIs.md

 ### `MLHandTracker`

-Used to acquire hand tracking updates.
+Used to acquire hand tracking updates from the Magic Leap platform.

 #### `MLHandTracker.onhand : function(MLHandUpdate[])`